jahnvisrivastava/Speech-Emotion-Recognition/README.md

 # Objective

 The goal of the project is to classify emotions such as happiness, sadness, anger, fear, etc., from speech data using machine learning or deep learning models.

+# Dataset

+The dataset used for this project includes audio files labeled with different emotions, such as the RAVDESS or EMO-DB datasets.

+#Tools & Technologies

+Python
+Librosa (for audio processing)
+Scikit-learn / TensorFlow / Keras (for model development) NumPy
+Pandas
+Matplotlib

+# Feature Extraction

+MFCC (Mel-Frequency Cepstral Coefficients)
+Chroma feature
+Spectral contrast

+# Model Architecture

+CNN for feature learning and classification.
+SVM and Random Forest as alternative classifiers for comparison.